Below is a raw transcript from the audio recording by

 If you've never been to a WIPOC conference, I would invite you to open up your mind and go attend one.
 It is an experience.
 And the reason I opened up with all of that is that the Santa Barbara young people in the LIPOC is not on this group.
 It was very recently awarded a privilege of hosting the South Western Conference.
 South Western area conference, we're going to cover six states.
 It's going to be in Santa Barbara in summer 2020.

 If you'd like to support that conference in a very young community that I've just noticed, please register in Swappy Pot and I've already accessed WIPAA.
-And we also have fliers for hosting these elections coming up.
+And we also have flyers for hosting these elections coming up.
 So, we're going to talk a little bit about the next year, which will be in October, 2020, and October 13th.
 No matter what your age, you are invited to come and take part in helping this person zone.
 There's an amazing experience, you know, that was for me.
 And come and talk to me and you have some maybe good questions about that.

 Thanks.
 Thanks, St. Peter, for participating with a moment of silence followed by the Serenity Prayer.
 God, grant me the Serenity to accept the things that cannot change.
 It's very, very, very, very, very, very, very, very, very good things that I can and there was something to know of the difference.